LouisConserve/Getting-and-Cleaning-Data/README.md

 - Library plyr and knitr must be installed prior to run the script.

-## Project End results
+## Project end results

 - See the details in the comments in`run_analysis.R`;

 - The final tidy data is in `tidydata.txt`;

-- The codebok will provide the descriptions of the variables in the data frame prouduced by this project;
+- The 'codebok.Rmd' produced will provide the descriptions of the variables in the data frame prouduced by this project.